 Strength I Negative Flexure Resistance of Composite & Non-Composite Section

 The nominal flexure resistance of a cross-section in negative flexure is taken as the lesser value calculated for the continuous or discretely braced flanges in tension or compression.
-A flange in tension or compression is considered continuously braced if adjacent to a continuous structural component such as a continuous concrete deck.
+A flange in tension or compression is considered continuously braced if connected to a continuous structural component such as a continuous concrete deck.
 Otherwise, the flange is considered discretely braced.
 The resistance to tension or compression of the continuous or discretely braced top flange is specified by AASHTO Article 6.10.8.3 and is given by Equation 25 below.